mehul-anand/smol_LM/README.md

 - implement self attention in the bigram model [DONE]
 - implement multi head attention [DONE]
 - feed forward layers of the transformer block [DONE]
-- make a tokenizer from scratch
+- make a better tokenizer from scratch
 - write a blog on this
 - try a bigger dataset